 Step 3 – Preparing the information

 When all the information is piled up, the next step would be the preparation of the data to be analyzed.
 There could be some information available from more than one source; some items could be written in more than one way, which could lead to misinterpretation, simply put, data needs to be clean without unrecognizable or unnecessary information.
-Sometimes, if you don’t feel up to the task you can hire some to help you clean your data.
+Sometimes, if you don’t feel up to the task you can hire someone to help you clean your data.
 It’s almost the same as when writers hire online services like essaygeeks.co.uk and others to proofread their content.

 Step 4 – The analysis

 Depending on the goal of your analysis, there are many things one can do in order to interpret the data collected through research.
-Visual solutions like graphs can show trends, correlations, or current position.
+Visual solutions like graphs can show trends, correlations, or current positions.
 Furthermore, there’s also a chance to raise new questions that would lead to an explanation for a certain state of affairs.
-Per example, if your analysis shows that, on weekends, soda consumption in Los Angeles goes up, you could use the data at your disposal and reach the cause of this trend.
+For example, if your analysis shows that, on weekends, soda consumption in Los Angeles goes up, you could use the data at your disposal and reach the cause of this trend.

 Step 5 – Presenting the results

-No matter how wholesome and devoted work you put in analyzing data, it’s imperative that you present your findings in a proper manner that would be easy to comprehend.
+No matter how wholesome and devoted work you put into analyzing data, it’s imperative that you present your findings in a proper manner that would be easy to comprehend.
 More importantly, all the information you present needs to prove the point you’re trying to make.
 In case you’re showing the results to a broader audience like clients, a board of directors, or business partners, make sure that all the visuals like graphs and charts are well placed and explained.

 Big Data is the phrase that rings louder and louder in the last few years.
 It basically stands for a large quantity of unsorted information from all available sources that can be used in almost any aspect of life, both personal and professional.
-Learning how to properly analyze the data contributes to the improvement, development, and planning of the future actions.
+Learning how to properly analyze the data contributes to the improvement, development, and planning of future actions.
 This leads to a safer and more carefully planned long-term business strategy.